Jones era enters second season for Peral River Community Colllege football with aspirations of dramatic improvement over last year’s 4-5 campaign.

-He previously served as The River’s DC for six seasons under Hatten (2002-2007) and one under Scott Maxfield (2001) before moving on to the Scoobabased school along with former Wildcat assistant Buddy Stephens, who was hired as EMCC’s head coach in the spring of 2008.
+He previously served as The River’s DC for six seasons under Hatten (2002-2007) and one under Scott Maxfield (2001) before moving on to the Scooba- based school along with former Wildcat assistant Buddy Stephens, who was hired as EMCC’s head coach in the spring of 2008.
 Jones also served as the East Miss program’s associate head coach.

 In addition to also serving as the Lions’ linebackers coach, Jones assisted EMCC Vice President/Director of Athletics Mickey Stokes with administrative duties as the school’s assistant athletic director.

-On the sidelines, Jones played an integral role in helping guide the EMCC Lions to a five year composite record of 44-10 (.815), including 2011’s school first NJCAA National Championship, a pair of MACJC State/NJCAA Region 23 titles and four MACJC North Division regular-season crowns.
+On the sidelines, Jones played an integral role in helping guide the EMCC Lions to a five-year composite record of 44-10 (.815), including a first-ever NJCAA National Championship in 2011, a pair of MACJC State/NJCAA Region 23 titles and four MACJC North Division regular-season crowns.
 East Miss duplicated 2011’s feat last season with state and national titles.

 A 20-year veteran of the collegiate coaching ranks, Jones’ 12-year association with Stephens began during their successful seven-year stint as assistant coaches at PRCC.
 During the duo’s River stint, the Wildcats posted a composite record of 60-12 (.833), including winning four straight MACJC state championships (2003 through 2006) and an NJCAA national championship in 2004.
 The River also played for a second NJCAA title in 2006.

 The Wildcats consistently ranked among the national team defensive leaders during Jones’ tenure, 10 Wildcat players collected NJCAA All-American accolades during his seven-year stay at the school, including 2003 NJCAA Male Athlete of the Year, Defensive Player of the Year, and two-way (offense and defense) All-American Larry Kendrick. who went on to play for the Ole Miss Rebels.
-Among the more than 120 Wildcat players who advanced to the senior college level under Jones’ supervision included Larry Brackins, a former fifth-round NFL pick of the Tampa Bay Buccaneers, current Carolina Panthers linebacker Kion Wilson, who just recently signed on with the San Francisco 49ers, and former Oakland Raiders defensive back Hiram Eugene.
+Among the more than 120 Wildcat players who advanced to the senior college level under Jones’ supervision included Larry Brackins, a former fifth-round NFL pick of the Tampa Bay Buccaneers, former Carolina Panther and Pittsburgh Steeler linebacker Kion Wilson, who just recently signed on with the San Francisco 49ers, and former Oakland Raiders defensive back Hiram Eugene.

-Before switching to the community college ranks in 2001, Jones spent six seasons at the NCAA Division II level at Kentucky State University, where he served as co-defensive coordinator and recruiting coordinator before getting the call from Pearl River CC.
+Before switching to the community college ranks in 2001, Jones spent six seasons at the NCAA Division II level at Kentucky State University, where he served as co-defensive coordinator and recruiting coordinator before getting the call from new head coach Maxfield Pearl River CC.

-Jones’ debut in collegiate coaching came at Grambling State University, where he served as a defensive assistant coach under the guidance of legendary Hall of Fame coach Eddie Robinson.
+Jones cut his teeth in collegiate coaching with the Grambling State University Tigers, where he served as a defensive assistant coach under the guidance of the late legendary Hall of Fame head coach Eddie Robinson.
 During his time at Grambling, the 1994 Tigers claimed the Southwestern Athletic Conference (SWAC) championship and played in the inaugural Heritage Bowl.

 While Jones has divided his football coaching career between the community college and NCAA Division II ranks, he also has extensive experience at the professional level.
 Jones has visited the training camps of several NFL teams through the years, and has also worked many mini-camps and NFL Scouting Combines.

-Upon earning his bachelor’s degree in life sciences (pre-veterinary medicine) from Louisiana Tech University in 1990, Jones served as vice president of scouting operations and personnel development for the Sportstek Management Group in Shreveport, La.
+Upon earning his bachelor of science degree in life sciences (pre-veterinary medicine) from Louisiana Tech University in 1990, Jones served as vice president of scouting operations and personnel development for the Sportstek Management Group in Shreveport, La.
 He later earned a master’s degree in higher education administration, with a concentration in sports administration, from the University of Louisville in 1999.

 OFFENSIVE COORDINATOR / QUARTER BACKS

-Scott Anderson enters his first season as Pearl River’s offensive coordinator and boasts an impressive coaching resume ranging from the Division I collegiate level to high school.
+Scott Anderson enters his second season as the Wildcats’ offensive coordinator and boasts an impressive coaching resume ranging from the Division I collegiate level to high school.

-Anderson arrives on The River campus following a one-year stint as quarterbacks coach at Independence Community College in Independence, Kan., in the touted Jayhawk Conference.
-His superior at ICC was offensive coodinator Matt Lott, a former Wildcat All-American offensive lineman (2003-2004) who was a member of the 2003 and 2004 MACJC championship squads, including the 2004 NJCAA nation title group (he went on to a stellar Division I career at Baylor (Tex.).
+Anderson arrived on The River campus a year ago following a one-year stint as quarterbacks coach at Independence Community College in Independence, Kan., in the touted Jayhawk Conference.
+His superior at ICC was offensive coodinator Matt Lott, a former Wildcat All-American offensive lineman (2003-2004) who was a member of the 2003 and 2004 MACJC championship squads, including the 2004 NJCAA nation title group (he went on to a stellar Division I career at Baylor (Tex.)
+University.